Noncollapsed degeneration of Einstein 4-manifolds II: Introduction

 Then, at every singular point $p$ of $(M_o,g_o)$, we have

-\end{thm} This answers positively a question from \cite{biq1}.
+\end{thm} This answers positively a question from \cite{biq1} and extends it to the case of several singularities and allows the formation of trees of singularities.
 It more precisely states that the obstruction of \cite{biq1} holds for any known possible configuration of singularity models, and that it holds even assuming the weakest possible convergence instead of a convergence in particular weighted Hölder spaces.

+\begin{rem} Note that this obstruction is very different in nature from the result of \cite{oss} which shows that most compact Kähler-Einstein $4$-orbifolds with positive Ricci-curvature cannot be limits of Kähler-Einstein manifolds.
+Indeed, our obstruction $\det \mathbf{R} =0$ is always satisfied in this situation, and it remains unknown if these metrics can be desingularized by \emph{real} Einstein metrics.
+It is also different from the obstruction found in \cite{bk} where the obstruction $\det \mathbf{R}=0$ is also satisfied by the orbifold $\mathbb{T}^4\slash\mathbb{Z}_2$. \end{rem}